Ricky Gervais, Tina Fey to join The Muppets in crime comedy caper

 Gervais, creator of the international TV series "The Office," Fey, creator of the NBC comedy "30 Rock" and Burrell, star of ABC's "Modern Family," have all won Emmy awards.

 Hollywood studio Walt Disney said "The Muppets ...
-Again!," a follow-up to "The Muppets," is set to be released in theatres on March 21, 2014.
+Again!," a follow-up to "The Muppets," is set to be released in theaters on March 21, 2014.

 The film will be shot on location in Los Angeles and London at the renowned Pinewood Studios, home to the "James Bond" films.